 It would be wonderful if every homeowner could afford solar panels on their house.
-But, currently, going green to that extent is a pricey option.
+But, going green to that extent can be a pricey option.
 Here, we give you some basic tips to help make your house more efficient.
 In so doing, you will save both money and energy.

 Money-Saving & Energy-Saving Building Tips

 This tip might be obvious…A smaller house needs less energy than does a larger house.
 And, if your house needs less energy, your utility bills will be lower.
 (Plus, when/if you want use solar power, it will take less solar panels for a smaller house to “go off the grid” than for a larger house.)
 Also, a smaller house will cost less to build and use fewer building materials than a larger house.

 2. Use Recycled Building Materials

 You can save money, give your house character, and help reduce the demand for new building materials, by using recycled building materials.
 To find some nice items at good prices, shop either: